Motion City Soundtrack: Formation and early years (1997–2003)

-Motion City Soundtrack was formed in Minneapolis, Minnesota in 1997 by singer-songwriter Justin Courtney Pierre and guitarist Joshua Cain.
+Motion City Soundtrack was formed in Minneapolis, Minnesota in 1997 by singer-songwriter Justin Courtney Pierre and guitarist Joshua Allen Cain.
 Previously, the duo had separately played in a number of bands.
 Cain was in a group named the Saddest Girl Story, and recruited Pierre to join as a singer.
 He was subsequently in a band called Boxcar, and following its dissolution, he and Pierre founded Motion City Soundtrack together.
 The band's name was inspired by a defunct film project that was originally created by Cain's brother, Brian.
 Their early days were difficult, as they found it hard to break out of their local scene.
 When they could get weeks off from their jobs, they would tour.
 According to Cain, the members of the band soon realized that there "wasn't really anywhere to play [shows] in Minneapolis", and that they would have to "tour all the time" to rise in popularity.
 In its early years, the group went through several lineup changes.
 Through these, Cain and Pierre would often have to take over keyboard duties during shows.
 The group's first release was a 7-inch single, "Promenade / Carolina", released in 1999.
 Their next two releases, both extended plays—Kids for America and Back to the Beat—were released the following year.